espocrm/documentation/docs/user-guide/complex-expressions.md

 Where complex expressions can be utilized:

 * in report filters;
-* when working with ORM to avoid writing bare SQL (for developers).
+* when working with ORM to avoid writing raw SQL (for developers).

 In this article: